 2. Wood Rot

 When neglected, water damage may lead to wood rot.
 Prolonged exposure to moisture weakens structural components like studs, joists, and sub-flooring.
 It also destroys big-ticket items like doors, windows, and hardwood flooring.
 If left unchecked, moist wood paves the way for wood-eating pests.
 As a result, the structure of your house tends to weaken, thus resulting in costly repairs.

 Depending upon its source, water damage can also open your home up to parasites, bacteria and germs.
 This is especially true with a sewage backup.
 If sewage isn’t cleaned up properly, you and your family members may be exposed to serious health issues such as hepatitis.

 Up till now, we have discussed how water damage causes wood rot, results in mold growth, and affects your health.
 Unfortunately, the danger doesn’t just end there.
 Untreated water damage spreads throughout your house affecting the contents.
 Your curtains, carpets and your upholstered furniture cannot sustain water damage, and if left exposed, might need to be replaced altogether.

 When the source of water is on the outside of the home, it may allow for hazardous chemicals to travel into the home.
 If leaking water encounters stored chemicals, it can increase the risk for dangerous chemical exposure and would need to be cleaned by a professional.

 It’s important to combat water damage as soon as it is noticed in order to minimize the overall cost.
-For all of your water mitigation needs call Service Team of Professionals at (336) 203-0739.
+For all of your water mitigation needs call STOP Restoration at (336) 203-0739.